durtal/betfaiR/README.md

 #### Help

-There are help pages available [here](http://durtal.github.io/betfaiR/), and issues can be filed [here](https://github.com/durtal/betfaiR/issues), and a vignette showing how to [login, find a market, place a bet, replace the bet and cancel the bet](http://durtal.github.io/betfaiR/vignette_one.html).
+There are help pages available [here](http://durtal.github.io/betfaiR/), issues can be filed [here](https://github.com/durtal/betfaiR/issues), and a vignette showing how to [login, find a market, place a bet, replace the bet and cancel the bet](http://durtal.github.io/betfaiR/vignette_one.html).
 Help with the package would be welcome, or suggestions on how best to parse the responses from Betfair, what format would _you_ like data to be in when returned from the Exchange, dataframes, lists of dataframes, environments (maybe?) or the raw unparsed response.

 #### Usage